ropensci/getCRUCLdata/cran-comments.md

-This is a new minor release that updates getCRUCLdata using R packages that are currently under development, removes one that is not and removes one import
+This is a new bug fix release that fixes bugs that prevented the previous version submitted to CRAN from working

 ## Test environments